Materials-Informatics-Class-Fall2015/MIC-grain-growth/_posts/2015-12-06-final-post.md

 Now that the simulation pool has been built it is necessary to determine the inputs and outputs for the surrogate model to be built.

-As it was mentioned before the parameters varied within the simulations performed were shape of the precipitate, volume fraction of the precipitate and finally the distribution of the precipitates, thus it is logical to think that the input for the surrogate model should accurately capture all those variables.
-The most efficient way to capture these parameters and how they vary is with 2 point statistics, specifically with an autocorrelation of precipitates to precipitates.
+As mentioned before, the parameters varied within the simulations performed include the shape of the precipitate, the volume fraction of the precipitate, and the distribution of the precipitates, thus it is logical to think that the input for the surrogate model should accurately capture all these variables.
+The most efficient way to capture these parameters and how they vary is with 2-point statistics, specifically with an autocorrelation of precipitates to precipitates.

-Now the output needs to be identified as well.
+The output needs to be identified as well.
 It is known that the effective property that needs to be extracted from the simulations is the grain size distribution of the final microstructure.
-Thus it was decided that the best way to acquire this information was to obtain the chord length distribution in the 3 orthogonal directions from the simulations.
-Consequently, this distribution will be used as the output of the surrogate model.
-It is important to mention that this distribution is also affected by the parameters captured by the defined input for the model, thus meaning that the input and output are indeed related.
+Thus it was decided that the best way to acquire this information was to obtain the chord length distribution in the 3 orthogonal directions from the simulation data.
+This distribution will be used as the output of the surrogate model.
+It is important to mention that this distribution is also affected by the parameters captured by the defined input for the model, alluding to our claim that the input and output are indeed related (but more on that later!).

-For more information regarding the inputs and outputs of the surrogate model please visit the following these posts. ([Post1][post3]),([Post2][post4]),([Post3][post5]).
+For more information regarding the inputs and outputs of the surrogate model please visit the following these posts. ([Post 1][post3]),([Post 2][post4]),([Post 3][post5]).

-At this point the inputs and outputs for the surrogate model have been clearly identified.
-Now the details of how this surrogate model was built are going to be provided.
+We have now identified inputs and outputs for the surrogate model.

 ***